alkasm/ns-deprecation/README.md

 #### pkgutil-style namespace packages

 This might provide another solution as well, but I haven't looked into it.
-Not sure how/if it would affect metal et. al.
+Not sure how/if it would affect existing subpackages and so on.